DejanMur/ZiLi/README.md

 # ZiLi
-web based game
+web based game<br>
-will run under any browser
+will run under any browser<br>
-keep in mind this is made out of hobby
+keep in mind this is made out of hobby, and it is my first attempt :)<br>